SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

-If additional cases are added in the future, a warning will be generated, indicating that the switch statement should be updated to take to the new case or cases into account.
+If additional cases are added in the future, a warning will be generated, indicating that the switch statement should be updated to take the new case or cases into account.

 .. testcode:: unknown-case